Project Management for Creatives Used to be a Huge Pain: Here Is How We Are Solving It

 Because Rodeo has all the features creative agencies need to support the project cycle, it can replace all the other systems and tools you use.

 In Rodeo, projects start with budgets and estimates, after which tasks and deadlines are set using the planner.
-The easy-to-use timer lets you track time spent on projects, before using the invoicing feature to make sure every hour is accounted for.
+The easy-to-use time tracking feature lets you track time spent on projects to make sure every hour is accounted for.
+You can also invoice clients right from the tool in a few simple steps.

 Finally, the reporting feature allows you to have a 360° view of your projects at all times.